LacyS6198/stock-analysis/README.md

 ![2017_to_2018_StockPerformance](https://user-images.githubusercontent.com/93630042/142767828-08f1d8bb-6dd1-4545-a450-1dcf6b1e5d20.png)

 #### Change in Daily Trading Volume
 Between 2017 and 2018 there were changes in the daily trading volume totals.
-Seven (7) tickers had an increase in total daily trading voluume between 2017 and 2018 while five (5) had a decrease over the same time period.
+Seven (7) tickers had an increase in total daily trading volume while five (5) had a decrease over the same time period.

 While 7 tickers had an increase in daily volume, a total of 10 tickers had a decrease in return percentage.
 There was not a clear correlation between changes in daily trading volume totals and percentage return changes from 2017 to 2018.
 There were stocks that had a significant increase in total daily trading volume yet also a significant decrease in return.
 - Example: Ticker "DQ" had a 201% increase in trading volume (from 35,796,200 in 2017 to 107,873,900 in 2018) yet a 262% decrease in return (from 199.4% in 2017 to -62.6% in 2018)